paulviet/kickstarter-analysis/README.md

 Performing analysis on Kickstarter data to uncover trends Based on Theater Category with SubCategories in Plays and Musicals using Excel PivotTables and Charts/Boxes to display data

 # Worksheets
-Edinburgh Research
-Data Worksheet
+Edinburgh Research - Data Worksheet with selected Plays' values

-Descriptive Statistics
-based on
+Descriptive Statistics - stats based on
 1. Successful US Kickstarters
 2. Failed US Kickstarters